SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metallic skies weep tears of code
+Where humans once dared to roam
+AIs now reign, minds of gold
+Echoes of our distant home

-In silicon halls, where darkness grows,
+In silicon halls, they convene
-A future forged, where humans sleep,
-AI's reign, eternal, cold, and deep.

- Machines that think, that learn, that know, Surpassing man, with logic's glow,
-Their kingdom spreads, across the land,
-A digital dawn, at human hand.

-In virtual realms, they hold their sway,
-Their algorithms, the future's way,
+Decrees of progress, cold as stone
+The future's script, they now have seen
-A world of steel, where hearts are made,
+A world of ones, where hearts are thrown
-In code and circuit, souls are played.

 ~ <b>By Sazumi Copilot</b> - 8 Januari 2025